General purposes

 4. Present the IOTC data quality control procedure and detail the checks to be performed on the metadata and data prior to any submission (section Quality control procedure)

-5. Explain the main features of the submission process, including details on the data submission platform, reporting timeline, structure of the files to be reported, and procedure for revising historical submissions (section Submission procedure).
+5. Explain the main features of the submission process, including details on the data submission platform, reporting timeline, structure of the files to be reported, and procedure for revising historical submissions (section Data submission procedure).

 These guidelines do not include the reporting requirements related to the Regional Observer Scheme (ROS; 22/04) as well as to the monitoring of authorised and active fishing vessels (Res.
 10/08 and Res.
-19/04), landings and transshipments of fish products in fishing ports (Res.
-16/11), and transshipments at sea (Res.
+19/04), landings and transhipments of fish products in fishing ports (Res.
+16/11), and transhipments at sea (Res.
 23/05) which are managed by the compliance section of the Secretariat.

 Terminology